kevinbarabash/live-proxy/README.md

 - only re-initialize objects when the code that initialized them changes
 - handles prototype style classes
+- handles objects containing cycles
+- handles saving/restoring global state in Processing-js in a generalizable way

 ### Sand Boxing

 - rewrite user code that access window to access a custom window-like object
 - prevent introspection of rewritten code by forcing .toString() to return original user code for functions

 ### Error Handling

 - all exceptions are caught automatically in all user code including callbacks and event handlers.

 ## TODO